 Founded in 1997, the UNM Service Corps has served in more than 30 communities and neighborhoods within the city of Albuquerque and touched the individual lives of more than 50,000 children and families.
 Since its founding, more than 800 UNM/CNM students have served one or more Ameri-Corps term with UNM Service Corps and received over $1,000,000 in AmeriCorps Educational Awards.

 Experiences for the Service Corps members are within six distinct focus areas.
 The common threads that bind these include: strong community leaders as mentors; community-driven programming; cutting-edge projects that experiment with democracy; team-work at sites; assets based approach; place- based learning; community as text; and experience deconstructing practice through an anti-racist/anti-bias lens.

-All Service Corps members have monthly workshops, two retreats a semester and weekly classes to deepen their practice.
-Many of these professional development opportunities are lead by their peers, the CEC Interns and Leaders.
+All Service Corps members have monthly workshops, retreats, and weekly classes to deepen their practice.
+Many of these professional development opportunities are lead by their peers, the CEC Interns.
 This leadership opportunity within the Corps is part of a national Bonner Foundation network.